Best of Journalism 2018

 How the seeds of today’s partisan deadlock were sown during the 1990s - Washington Post: We all know Chuck Lane is a very good writer, but he had a leg up in his review of the book “The Red and the Blue” by Steve Kornacki.
 The book, thoroughly researched and even-handed in its analysis, tells the story of how partisanship spilled over the banks of the river of our republic a generation ago.
 And the water’s still rising.
 If that’s a matter of interest to you, Lane’s review should be enough to get you sucked in completely.

 ‘A polite word for liar’ - Revisionist History: Our difficulty in picking a favorite podcast for 2018 is a wonderful reflection of how the medium is thriving.
 The rebirth of Freakonomics, the continued excellence of the Intelligence Squared debates, the always surprising interviews on the Joe Rogan Experience and the perspicacity of Jonah Goldberg’s The Remnant all argue for inclusion.
-But in his second season, Malcom Gladwell’s Revisionist History really hit it’s stride.
+But in his second season, Malcom Gladwell’s Revisionist History really hit its stride.
 Particularly impressive was his work on memory, perception and character.
 Good journalists challenge our thinking without being argumentative.
 Gladwell’s got that down pat.

 Chris Stirewalt is the politics editor for Fox News.
 Brianna McClelland contributed to this report.
 Want FOX News Halftime Report in your inbox every day?
 Sign up here.